Maui’s best campgrounds

 - Showers

-**A note on camping off-grid or on public beaches in Maui: camping is officially allowed only in campgrounds.
-We recommend camping only with a permit at any one of the campsites mentioned above.
-They certainly won’t disappoint, and you’ll have your choice of being steps away from clear water, jagged coastal cliffs, misty mountains, or black sand beach.
+Please note that on Maui, camping is allowed only in campgrounds.
+We suggest only camping with a permit at any one of the campsites we have listed above.
+They certainly will not disappoint, and you’ll have your choice of being steps away from clear water, jagged coastal cliffs, misty mountains, or a black sand beach.

 Mahalo for reading